-The Outbox is an infrastructure feature designed to simulate the reliability of distributed transactions (using the Distributed Transactions Coordinator or DTC) while not actually using the DTC.
+Outbox is an infrastructure feature which simulates the reliability of distributed transactions without requiring use of the Distributed Transaction Coordinator (DTC).

-The purpose of the DTC is to guarantee consistency between messaging operations and the data persistence.
-Messaging operations includes the message being processed as well as any messages being sent out as a result.
+The DTC is used by NServiceBus to guarantee consistency between messaging operations and data persistence.
+Messaging operations include the receipt and successful processing of an incoming message, and the sending of any outgoing messages as part of that processing.
 Data persistence includes any business data persisted by a message handler, as well as any NServiceBus saga or timeout data stored at the same time.
-The DTC ensures that all these operations either complete successfully together, or are all rolled back.
+The DTC ensures that these operations either all complete successfully or are all rolled back.

-Instead of the DTC, the NServiceBus Outbox feature can be used to mimic this level of consistency without the need for distributed transactions.
-It does this by first storing any outgoing messages in the database, taking advantage of the same (non-distributed) local transaction to ensure that the messaging operations are stored atomically with any changes to business data and NServiceBus data.
-Once that transaction is successfully committed, the stored outgoing messages are dispatched to their destinations separately.
+The outbox feature can be used instead of the DTC to mimic the same level of consistency without using distributed transactions.
+This is done by storing outgoing messages in the database using the same local (non-distributed) transaction which is used to store business and NServiceBus data.
+After that transaction is successfully committed, the stored outgoing messages are dispatched to their destinations as a separate operation.

-Every time a message is processed, a copy of that message is stored in the persistent Outbox storage.
-Whenever a new message is received, the framework verifies if that message has been processed already by checking if it's present in the Outbox storage.
+Every time an incoming message is processed, a copy of that message is stored in the persistent outbox storage.
+Whenever a new message is received, the framework determines whether that message has been processed already by checking for its presence in outbox storage.

-If the message is not found in the Outbox storage, then it is processed in a regular way as shown in the following diagram:
+If the message is not found in outbox storage then it is processed in the regular way, shown in the following diagram:

 Processing a new incoming message consists of the following steps:

-- The handlers processing that message are invoked.
+- The handlers responsible for processing the message are invoked.

-- The downstream messages (messages sent during processing the message, e.g. from inside the handlers) are stored in a durable storage and business data is saved.
-Both operations are executed within a single transaction.
+- The downstream messages (messages sent while processing the message, e.g. from inside handlers) are stored in outbox storage and business data is saved.
+Both operations are executed within a single (non-distributed) transaction.

-- The downstream messages are sent and marked as dispatched.
+- The downstream messages are sent and then marked as dispatched in outbox storage.

-- Endpoints using DTC can communicate with endpoints using Outbox only if either of the following conditions are satisfied:
+- Endpoints using DTC can only communicate with endpoints using the outbox if either of the following conditions are satisfied:

-- Endpoints using Outbox don't send messages to endpoints using DTC.
-However, endpoints using DTC can send messages to endpoints using Outbox.
+- Endpoints using the outbox do not send messages to endpoints using DTC.
+However, endpoints using DTC can send messages to endpoints using the outbox.

-- If endpoints using Outbox send messages to endpoints using DTC, then the handlers processing those messages are idempotent.
+- If endpoints using the outbox send messages to endpoints using DTC, then the handlers processing those messages are idempotent.